Physicians Advocacy Institute

-PAI submitted a letter to U.S. House of Representatives Energy and Commerce Chair Greg Walden and E&C Health Subcommittee Chair Michael Burgess, MD, urging the Committee to continue its work to scrutinize the growth of the 340B program and the impact on the health care marketplace.
+PAI letter to the House E&C Committee urging continued scrutiny regarding the growth of the 340B program and the anticompetitive impact on the health care marketplace.

 PAI Letter and Press Release to the U.S. House of Representatives Subcommittee on Oversight and Investigations

 PAI details the extent and impact of rapid consolidation occurring in the health care marketplace.

 PAI Urges Department of Justice to Bar Insurer Mergers